ajpage74/terraform-foundations-azure/AZURE.md

 ```

 Note that your prompt changes when you cd into a Git repository.
 The git-enabled prompt adds additional information about your git repository including the branch name and any changes that haven't been committed yet.

-Note: If you know your way around the Git command line you may skip the rest of this section and proceed on to the next lab, Terraform Basics.

 ---
 ### **Exercise 2:** Git Basics